Notation#

 There are often situations when a high number of elements in a list interferes with best practices of formatting source code and exceeds the line column limit (typically 80 or 100).

-In braced lists, the problem is easily corrected:
+In bracket lists, the problem is easily corrected:

 # import many symbols from an external module into the active namespace